JuwonNa/deep_refocusing_neural_networks-/README.md

 # Networks

 We utilized multi-scale refocusing network (MRN) to effectively refocus deteriorated SEM images.
 The MRN is consist of three identical single-scale refocusing network (SRN) based on convolutional neural networks (CNN).
 The SRN use includes the following layers in order: convolutional layer, ReLU activation function, 16 residual blocks, convolutional layer, skip-connection, and a final convolutional layer.
 The skip-connection directly adds the output of the initial ReLU activation function to the last convolutional layer’s input to encourage the reuse of previous features.
-We used cropped and augmented SEM images of size $256 \times 256$ as the training data of the network.
+We used cropped and augmented SEM images of size 256 x 256 as the training data of the network.
 Subsequently, we designed our MRN by stacking three identical SRNs using upsampling layers.
-The input and output sizes are halved at each subnetwork, as the networks take $256 \times 256$, $128 \times 128$, and $64 \times 64$ SEM images as input during the training phase.
+The input and output sizes are halved at each subnetwork, as the networks take 256 x 256, 128 x 128, and 64 x 64 SEM images as input during the training phase.
 Figure below illustrates the schematic of the MRN architecture.

 ![architecture](https://user-images.githubusercontent.com/73891024/97993288-34017280-1e27-11eb-8bc7-46b4e6be8115.png)

+# Dependencies
+This project currently requires TensorFlow 1 available on Github: https://github.com/tensorflow/tensorflow.

+In addition, please pip install the following packages:

+* matplotlib
+* numpy
+* glob
+* PIL
+* scipy
+* sklearn

 # Note
 Code and data for academic purpose only